ErrorNoInternet/unamefetch/README.md

 # unamefetch

-`uname -a`, but printed in a nicer format.
+`uname -a` in a nicer format, written in x86 assembly.

 ```
 $ nasm -f elf unamefetch.asm